 - 1. Start with the DMU connected to the serial interface, with your software set to the default baud rate of 38400. - 2.
 Send the ASCII character "b" (62 hex) to the DMU.
 In a terminal program like Windows HyperTerminal or ProComm, this means simply type the letter "b".
 The DMU is case sensitive. - 3.
 Now change the baud rate of your terminal software. - 4.
-Send the ASCII character "a" (61 hex) or "A" (41 hex).
+Send the ASCII character "a".
 The DMU will detect the character and automatically match the baud rate your software is using.
-Upon successful operation, the DMU will return the character "D" at the new baud rate. - 5.
+Upon successful operation, the DMU will return the character "A" at the new baud rate. - 5.
 You can now use the DMU at the new baud rate.